ckeditor/ckeditor5/docs/getting-started/integrations/react-multiroot.md

 * `onFocus: Function` &ndash; It is called when the editor was focused.
 See the {@link module:engine/view/document~Document#event:focus `editor.editing.view.document#focus`} event.
 * `onError: Function` &ndash; It is called when the editor has crashed during the initialization or during the runtime.
 It receives two arguments: the error instance and the error details.
   Error details is an object that contains two properties:
-  * `phase: 'initialization'|'runtime'` &ndash; Informs when the error has occurred (during the editor or context initialization, or after the initialization).
+  * `phase: 'initialization'|'runtime'` &ndash; Informs when an error has occurred (during the editor or context initialization, or after the initialization).
-  * `willEditorRestart: Boolean` &ndash; When `true`, it means that the editor component will restart itself.
+  * `willEditorRestart: Boolean` &ndash; If set to `true`, the editor component will restart itself.

 The editor event callbacks (`onChange`, `onBlur`, `onFocus`) receive two arguments: